kiquetal/oreilly-book-grokking-concurrency/chapters/chapter-five.md

 Unnamed pipe: can only be used by related tasks(ex child-parent processes).
 Created using the pipe() system call.
 Unnamed pipes dissapear after the task finish using them.
  Pipe operatios are similar to file operations

+Reading from a pipe is a blocking operation.
+If a process attempts to read from an empty pipe, it will pause until data becomes available.
+In the provided `pipes.py` example, the `Reader` thread calls `self.conn.recv()`, which blocks execution until the `Writer` thread sends data using `self.conn.send()`.